-Carbon dioxide (CO2) is the only GHG included in the 2^{nd} FRL.
-Non-CO2 gases are not included in the 2^{nd} FRL because the reliable data is lacking and also, they are likely insignificant.
+CO_2 is the only GHG included in the 2^{nd} FRL.
+Non- CO_2 gases are not included in the 2^{nd} FRL because the reliable data is lacking and also, they are likely insignificant.
 In principle, these would occur due to burning during the forest degradation, drainage of organic soils upon deforestation and mineralization of carbon after deforestation.
 About 3% of forest is affected by fire in PNG but the year in which the fire occurred and frequency are not known in most cases.
-There is no reliable data of distribution of organic soil and their drainage, which could cause CH4 and N2O emissions.
+There is no reliable data of distribution of organic soil and their drainage, which could cause CH_4 and N_2O emissions.